-Do you love carrots?
-This recipe is for a super-moist carrot cake with a slightly tangy cream cheese frosting.
-Decorated with some buttercream carrots.
+Super-moist carrot cake with a slightly tangy cream cheese frosting.
+Decorated with buttercream carrots.

 The best carrot cake recipe you will taste, trust me!
 Soft carrot cake layers with crushed pecans, filled with cream cheese frosting.
 Decorated is this cake with buttercream carrots "growing" out of the cake.